+Believing survivors is the first step towards helping survivors.
 Since its inception, Domestic Violence Awareness Month (DVAM) has been devoted to raising awareness, reaching and connecting survivors and victims with resources and support, and working towards the prevention of domestic violence.
-The Eastland County Crisis Center offers numerous opportunities for training, partnership, and community wide activities in recognition and participation in DVAM.
+This year, follow us here on our our Facebook page as we share information, statistics, and more on how to work through the myths that keep survivors trapped.

 pictures from #weremember - october 2021WE PARTNER

 Have a fundraising, community outreach, awareness, or volunteer group idea for Domestic Violence Awareness Month?
-Contact our Community Outreach Specialist, Lorynne at 254.629.3223. if you or someone you know is a victim of domestic, family, or dating violence:
+Contact us at: 254.629.3223. if you or someone you know is a victim of domestic, family, or dating violence:

 |